ksarthak911/Chocolate-bar-rating-analysis/README.md

 Exploratory data analysis on the Chocolate Bar Ratings dataset provided on Kaggle by Rachael Tatman.

 # Scope of this Analysis
 Exploratory Data Analysis(EDA) is one of the most crucial steps in a Data Science project.
 EDA in layman term is a way of "Understanding the data with the help of visualizations and descriptive statistics".
 Scope of this project is to get the understand the different features and how they affect rating.
-Also, how is rating and cocoa ppercentage varies acroos region and time.
+Also, how is rating and cocoa percentage varies acroos region and time.
 I have learnt and understood basic art of data exploration and through this project I made an attempt at improving my EDA and visualization skills using the Chocolate Bar Ratings Dataset.

 # Source of Dataset